Bujira/ignite-rentalx/README.md

 [x] It should be possible lo list an user's rentals.

 **RN**
-[] User must be logged in to lis his rentals.
+[x] User must be logged in to lis his rentals.

+# Password Revocery

+**RF**
+[] It should be able to recover a misplaced password with an user's email [] It should be able to send an e-mail to the user with a step-by-step guide to revocer the password [] It should be able to let the user create a new password

+**RN**
+[] User must provide a new password
+[] The recovery link must expire after 3 hours